InseeFrLab/s3-operator/README.md

   secretName: minio-credentials                 # Name of the secret containing 2 Keys S3_ACCESS_KEY and S3_SECRET_KEY
   region: us-east-1                             # Region of the Provider
   useSSL: true                                  # useSSL to query the Provider
+  allowedNamespaces: []                         # AllowedNamespaces to use this s3instance can get regexp if empty only the same namespace as s3instance is allowed
 ```

 ### Bucket example